microsoft/onnxruntime-inference-examples/js/segment-anything/README.md

 One can run the decoder in onnxruntime-web using WebAssembly with  latencies at ~200ms.

-The encoder is much more compute intesive and takes ~45sec using WebAssembly what is not practical.
+The encoder is much more compute intensive and takes ~45sec using WebAssembly what is not practical.
 Using webgpu we can speedup the encoder ~50 times and it becomes visible to run it inside the browser, even on a integrated GPU.

 ## Usage